LogicalTrust/minerva_lib/README.md

 ###Variables can also have annotations
-Since it is easier to explain things using examples, let us use one:

     void BN_CTX_free(BN_CTX *c {DESTROY}) => generic_void;
 DESTROY indicates that call destroys the variable, so fuzzer wont use any further.

-Another example is MUTATE:

     int mutate_int_and(int a {MUTATE}, int b {MUTATE}) => generic_success;

-which indicates that particular variable is mutated by the function.
+MUTATE indicates that particular variable is mutated by the function.
 Fuzzer uses it for mutation phase (see var_mut shell command).

 ## building